Millennium Transmitter: History

-The Millennium Transmitter, also known as the ABS-CBN Tower, and provisionally called as AMBS Tower, was constructed at the corner of Mother Ignacia Street and Sgt.
+The Millennium Transmitter, also known as the ABS-CBN Tower, and provisionally called as AMBS Tower (from 2022 to July 9, 2025), was constructed at the corner of Mother Ignacia Street and Sgt.
 Esguerra Avenue, within the ABS-CBN Broadcasting Center, at the time of its construction, it was one of the tallest lattice towers in the world.
 Construction began in the third quarter of 1968.
 On March 21, 1969, the tower became operational, transmitting television and radio for ABS-CBN and also used to beam color broadcasts in Metro Manila, and to nearby provinces.
 After martial law was declared on September 21, 1972, as ABS-CBN suspended their operations the following day, the facility was taken over by the crony-owned BBC-2 from 1973 to 1979; state-run People's Television's predecessors GTV/MBS-4 also occupied the tower from 1974 to 1992 to beam their programs.
 When the EDSA Revolution happened, both the tower and Broadcast Plaza were stormed by reformist rebels as escalating battle occurred on February 24, 1986.
 After the revolution, the tower was returned to ABS-CBN.
 Since then, the tower became the primary source of transmission for both DWWX-TV and DWRR and later it began transmitting the company's sister UHF station DWAC-TV in 1996.

 Its previous height was 650 ft, until ABS-CBN started a major reconstruction and rehabilitation of the whole tower, which included changing cylinder antennas to the more powerful dipole antennas with reflector, and increase of its height which was finished by the 3rd quarter of 2009.

-On June 30, 2020, the transmitter was shut-off due to a cease and desist order from the National Telecommunications Commission after ABS-CBN's legislative franchise expired on May 4, 2020.
+On June 30, 2020, the transmitter was shut off due to a cease and desist order from the National Telecommunications Commission after ABS-CBN's legislative franchise expired on May 4, 2020.

-After two years of being non-operational for transmission, ABS-CBN granted the request of AMBS to use the transmitter for the analog and digital broadcasts of ALLTV.
+After two years of being non-operational for transmission, ABS-CBN granted the request of AMBS to use the transmitter for the analog and digital broadcasts of All TV.
 This was confirmed by Willie Revillame on his show Wowowin.
+ALLTV later beginning simulcasting several ABS-CBN programs, such as TV Patrol, Magandang Buhay and It's Showtime, since April 15, 2024.
+This marked the return of ABS-CBN's operations to the transmitter tower after four years since its shutdown in 2020, albeit as an airtime lease operator.

+On February 27, 2025, ABS-CBN announced that it would sell most of the Broadcast Center to Ayala Land, pending regulatory approval to the Philippine Stock Exchange.
+On March 2, 2025, Ogie Alcasid shared a post on social media, where he casually confirmed that the Millennium Transmitter would soon be demolished.
+On July 9, 2025, the Millennium Transmitter was closed in preparation for demolition, the first to be dismantled before the Broadcast Center, just 5 years after the new franchise was rejected by the Congress.
+On August 20, 2025, ABS-CBN and Ayala Land have signed the deeds of absolute sale for the purchase of the sold properties.